 Kick off your second day in the High Country by making your way from Bright to Beechworth, about 45 minutes away.
-This excellently preserved gold rush town punches above its weight when it comes to gourmet offerings.
-You'll find several excellent cafes as well as Provenance, one of regional Australia's best restaurants that consistently earns owner-chef Michael Ryan multiple "chefs hats" and best regional wine list gongs.
+This gold-era village is one of the best preserved in Australia.
+It's also a foodie’s delight, with several excellent cafes (Ox & Hound Bistro is a standout) as well as Provenance, one of regional Australia's best restaurants that consistently earns owner-chef Michael Ryan multiple chefs hats and best regional wine list gongs.

 Wander around the town to admire the stunning gold rush architecture and get to grips with the fascinating local history in the Beechworth Historic and Cultural Precinct.
 Join a Ned Kelly Walking Tour to discover the infamous bushranger's close links to Beechworth locations, including the historic courthouse where he and members of his gang stood trial.